phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
-The value of NCCL_NET has to match exactly the name of the NCCL network used (case-sensitive).
+The value of NCCL_NET has to match exactly the name of the NCCL network used (case-insensitive).
 Internal network names are "IB" (generic IB verbs) and "Socket" (TCP/IP sockets).
 External network plugins define their own names.
 Default value is undefined.

 NCCL_NET_PLUGIN
 ---------------